BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 # Development Lifecycle

+> //TODO: Consider making this doc a folder with multiple sections and moving to the Volunteering section

 If you're new to collaborating on a code project, you may be wondering what that process looks like.
+This page will:

+- give an overview of the development lifecycle
+- explain key terminology
-This page gives an overview of the development lifecycle, explains key terminology, and guides you through the step-by-step process of contributing to BobaBoard's codebase.
+- guide you through the step-by-step process of contributing to BobaBoard's codebase.

-To slowly get you familiar with more technical vocabulary you might run into, this document also includes relevant information about git and GitHub.
+This document also includes relevant information about git and GitHub to slowly get you familiar with more technical vocabulary you might run into.
 For more information on these subjects you can look at our [Git Notes](/docs/engineering/legacy-pages/git-notes.md) page.

 :::note
 We will use GitHub as our example platform since BobaBoard's code is hosted there.
 However, there are alternative platforms that serve similar purposes.